Ten things to ditch this New Year

 Some easy access accounts, for example, come with an attractive rate to lure savers in, but are artificially inflated by a temporary bonus that typically lasts around 12 months.
 So the best buy rate you secured a year or more ago has more than likely dropped off.

 This New Year give your savings a new start and review all of your savings accounts to find out exactly what you’re pots are earning and if this can be beaten elsewhere.
 Ditch accounts that aren’t working for your savings and find better ones using our savings comparison centre.
-You should also take a look at current accounts, as the likes of the Nationwide FlexDirect account are paying up to 5% interest.
+You should also take a look at current accounts, as the likes of the TSB Classic Plus and Nationwide FlexDirect account are paying 5% interest.

 2. Overpriced packaged accounts